amine-Jh/tutos/react-jenkins/README.md

 }
 ```
 Now you can access the jenkins blueocean to see your pipeline

-this pipeline has multiple stages build & Test & deliver
+that has multiple stages build & Test & deliver